pmatran/hdtsa/README.md

 - Attenuation **$\alpha$**
 - Phase shift **$\phi$**

-Extracting the sea levels at the costline (**M**) thank's to tide gauges records and analyzing the water table records of a given observation well (**P**) `x`  meters away from the costline during the same time window, it is possible to access the values of the attenuation and phase shift:
+By extracting the sea levels at the costline (**M**) thank's to tide gauges records and analyzing the water table records of a given observation well (**P**) `x`  meters away from the costline during the same time window, it is possible to access the values of the attenuation and phase shift:

 | Parameter   | Variable | Unit | Method                | Equation                           |